Where do I go to learn sign language or to find sign language classes in my area?

 Learn more about the roles and responsibilities of Educational Interpreters from the DPI Information Update Bulletin 13.03: “The Role of Educational Interpreters for Students who are Deaf or Hard of Hearing.”

-For a listing of jobs within Wisconsin Public School Districts, go to the Wisconsin Department of Public Instruction (DPI) website or the Wisconsin Education Career Access Network (WECAN) website.
+For a listing of jobs within Wisconsin Public School Districts, visit our Statewide Deaf Education Vacancies page, go to the Wisconsin Department of Public Instruction (DPI) website, or visit the Wisconsin Education Career Access Network (WECAN) website.

 Professionals may also join the WI Deaf Ed.
-Professionals Google+ Community which has openings that schools send to us directly.
+Professionals Canvas community which has openings that schools send to us directly.
 The Community also provides a forum for professionals to network and share resources and ideas.
-Any Wisconsin professional who is working with a student who is deaf, hard of hearing, or deafblind may join this Community.
+Any Wisconsin professional who is working with a student who is deaf, hard of hearing, or deafblind may join this community.